-All traffic will be diverted via the Kincardine Bridge until approximately 8am on the morning of Sunday, December 13, adding an estimated 36 miles and 40 minutes to affected journeys.
+All traffic will be diverted via the Kincardine Bridge until approximately 8am tomorrow, Sunday, December 13, adding an estimated 36 miles and 40 minutes to affected journeys.

-Road users are being advised to plan ahead and allow extra time if they intend on travelling between the hours of 10pm and 8am in this area.
+Road users are being advised to plan ahead and allow extra time if they intend on travelling between the hours of 10pm tonight and 8am tomorrow in this area.

 The west footpath on the Forth Road Bridge will remain open to cyclists and pedestrians.

 Chris Tracey, BEAR Scotland’s South East Unit Bridges Manager, said: “The purpose of this closure is to test how long it will take to implement an emergency diversion via the